All About Arbitrators, Mediators, and Conciliators

 - Recommend acceptance or rejection of compromise settlement offers.

-Below is a list of the skills most Arbitrators, Mediators, and Conciliators say are important on the job.
+These are the skills Arbitrators, Mediators, and Conciliators say are the most useful in their careers:

 Negotiation: Bringing others together and trying to reconcile differences.